Keeping original IP exposed makes attacker life easier to prepare for an attack directly on the server.

 Crimeflare may help you to find the original IP of a website powered by Cloudflare only.

-And few more I mentioned here.
+And a few more I mentioned here.

-How to possibly fix “Origin IP” vulnerability?
+How to possibly fix the “Origin IP” vulnerability?

 To make it simple, let’s say you have example.com hosted on XYZ Hosting.
 And you decide to protect with some DNS/Security Provider.

 What you could do in this scenario is – Get your website protected by DNS/Security provider, and once you are all done with configuration.
 You need to request your hosting provider to provide a new IP so you can update the new IP in DNS/Security provider directly.
 By doing this, your new IP is not exposed to the Internet and potentially safe.

 I hope this helps you to find if your website origin IP is exposed or not.
 You may also consider implementing cloud-based DDoS protection from Cloudflare or SUCURI.